seanoseanohay/figma_clone/docs/prd.md

 - ✅ Users can resize rectangles using corner/edge handles **NEW FEATURE - Added to MVP**
 - ✅ Resize operations sync in real-time across users (100ms throttle) **NEW FEATURE**
 - ✅ Any authenticated user can resize any rectangle **NEW CAPABILITY**
+- ✅ Rectangle resize handles are large (20px) and highly visible **NEW REQUIREMENT**
+- ✅ Rectangles automatically flip dimensions when dragged past opposite corner **NEW BEHAVIOR**
+- ✅ Resize handles switch roles dynamically during dimension flipping **NEW BEHAVIOR**
+- ✅ Rectangles maintain visual integrity and never disappear during resize **NEW REQUIREMENT**
+- ✅ Enhanced cursor states provide clear feedback for each tool and interaction **NEW UX REQUIREMENT**

 **Stretch Goals (if time permits):**
 - Object deletion